OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 'errors file' with invalid data
 'new_output file' containing new columns with calculated values
 ```
+The invalid data will be pushed to the 'errors file' and will be looked at more closely, if it is possible it will be corrected
+and will be written to the output file with valid data.

 The validated/ correct data can be used for the following data manipulations and for visualization.
 As well the calculated colunms will be created:
 - Percent Change of Average Participation
 - Percent Change of Total Benefits

-The formulat for the calculated columns:
+The formula for the calculated columns:
 `Percent Change = (The current year value - the previous year value)*100/(The previous year value)`